The 2 DSO Calculation Formulas: Which One to Choose?

 Depending on your industry, that might be a low DSO or a higher DSO than average.
 With time, you’ll get to know what your overall average DSO is and be able to spot any variation.

-While this method is simple, it doesn’t help you calculate a truly accurate DSO.
+While this method is simple as it gives you a direct formula to calculate DSO, it doesn’t help you calculate a truly accurate DSO.
 Indeed, it is based on the average number of days it takes you to get paid over a given time frame.

 If you want to calculate your DSO over a year, using the simple method will not take into account any seasonality in your business.
 So if your business is closed in August or doesn’t do much turnover in December, your DSO calculation will not be accurate.